 To block dashboard access, navigate to Memberships > Settings > Advanced Settings in the WordPress admin.
 Locate the “Restrict Dashboard Access” section and click the two checkboxes to disable member access to the Dashboard and disable the Toolbar.

 Redirect Members on Login

-The default login behavior for all WordPress roles is to redirect the user to the WordPress dashboard.
+Paid Memberships Pro redirects all users, regardless of their role, to the Membership Account page.
 Below are links to a few posts we have on customizations to send users to an alternate page, such as the referring URL or a page of your choice based on their level:

 - Redirecting Members on Login